Jacob-Steentoft/Arma-3-LGSM-Manager/README.md

 This script relies on the wonderful project at: <https://github.com/GameServerManagers/LinuxGSM>

+Further information about the installtion of the Arma 3 server can be found at: <https://linuxgsm.com/servers/arma3server/>

 ## :exclamation: Important Notes

 Running this script can and will overwrite files, so please make sure to set the root path to a place where it will not overwrite anything important.